leonawicz/tabr/README.md

 An important piece of syntax is the octave.
-In conjunction with a note, specifying a unique pitch requires the octave number, either in tick format (recommended; comma and single quote, e.g., `c,` or `c'`) or integer format (not recommended, more limited utility, e.g. `c2` or `c4`).
+In conjunction with a note, specifying a unique pitch requires the octave number, either in tick format (recommended; comma and single quote, e.g., `c,` or `c'`) or integer format (not recommended, more limited utility, e.g., `c2` or `c4`).
 Octave 3 is the implicit default; there is no tick and explicitly stating `c3` is equivalent to `c`.